llm-agent-x/llm-agent-x/readme.md

 llm-agent-x "Your task description here" --max_layers 2 --output output.md --model gpt-4o-mini
 ```

+> `cli.py` is not intended to be the primary interface for this project.
+It is merely a script demonstrating the project's capabilities.
+For your use, we recommend that you modify or copy `cli.py` or integrating `llm_agent_x`'s API into your own project.
+In the future, we may implement a HTTP server,.
 ### Arguments

 - `task`: The task to execute.